-This contract will support the development of a literature review, a conceptual model, and a plan for measuring teachers’ use of progress monitoring to support children’s development in an early childhood setting.
-The literature review will summarize the research on progress monitoring approaches in early childhood and other contexts, including how other fields have defined, operationalized, measured, and studied progress monitoring.
-A conceptual model will be included in the literature review as a means of articulating the theoretical relations between key constructs underlying progress monitoring.
-A measurement plan derived from the literature review will outline key constructs, define relevant terms and mechanisms, and propose options for measurement that would be feasible in a variety of early childhood contexts.
-Optional components allow for the development of the measure based on the measurement plan, as well as the development of a measurement plan and measure that can be targeted for unique settings or populations (e.g. home visiting).
-The contract was awarded to Mathematica Policy Research.
+This contract supports the development of a literature review, a conceptual model, and a tool designed to measure teachers’ use of child assessments for individualizing instruction to support optimal development in early childhood settings.
+The literature review summarizes the research on child assessment and individualized instruction and includes a conceptual model as a means of articulating the theoretical relations between key constructs underlying the process.
+A measurement plan derived from the literature review outlined key constructs, defined relevant terms and mechanisms, and proposed options for measurement that would be feasible in a variety of early childhood contexts.
+As a result, the development of a tool based on the measurement plan in underway.
+The contract is awarded to Mathematica Policy Research.

 The points of contact are Laura Hoard and Nina Philipsen Hetzner.